a volcano erupting in the middle of a forest

 • Adding captions to the photographs

-• Formatting the article — such as adding subheadings, bulleted items, or stylizing certain words with color, bolding or italicizing as several examples
+• Formatting the article — such as adding subheadings, bulleted items, tables, or stylizing certain words with color, bolding or italicizing as several examples

 • Proofreading the article — and mistakes still slip by regardless, to my chagrin